 Modified the following description, page 71, IEEE 802.15.4-2011.

-There are three cases for which this command is sent.
+There are four cases for which this command is sent.
 On a beacon-enabled PAN, this command shall be sent by a device when macAutoRequest is equal to TRUE and a beacon frame indicating that data are pending for that device is received from its coordinator.
 The coordinator indicates pending data in its beacon frame by adding the address of the recipient of the data to the Address List field.
 This command shall also be sent when instructed to do so by the next higher layer on reception of the MLME-POLL.request primitive.
 In addition, a device may send this command to the coordinator macResponseWaitTime after the acknowledgment to an association request command.
+In the LECIM LE mode, this command shall be sent by an acknowledgement indicating that data are pending for that device, or the device received a HWSL wakeup frame which include the address of the device.

 Insert the following description before 5.3.5, page 72, IEEE 802.15.4-2011.

+If the data request command is being sent following the acknowledgement indicating that data are pending for that device from coordinator, the Destination Addressing Mode field shall be set according to the coordinator to which the data request command is directed.
+The Source Addressing Mode field shall be set to indicate short addressing.

+If the data request command is being sent following the HWSL wakeup frame which include the address of the device in pending address list, the Destination Addressing Mode field shall be set according to the coordinator which send the HWSL wakeup frame.
+The Source Addressing Mode field shall be set according to the addressing mode used for the pending address.

 LE commands